nale6/Deployed-ChatBot/README.md

 Responsive design towards mobile view is in development.

+Please note that the API has a monthly limit of 100 messages for the free plan.

 Image used for AI is free for personal and commercial projects, found on here: https://unsplash.com/

 Made by Alejandro Cazorla